Louan-M/nyc-trees/README.md

 ## How ?

 All the cleaning is based on the https://tree-map.nycgovparks.org/ website.
-As the time was limited, this website has been used as a reference for the final goal avec the cleaning process.
+As the time was limited, this website has been used as a reference for the final goal of the cleaning process.

 ### Overal process
 1) Download dataset with use of `download.py` script provided by Becode